Ted Galdi: Bestselling Author

 Email marketing - sales sequence

-After your nurture sequence is done, and your new subscribers hopefully view you as a trusted, credible industry expert, you can move to the bottom of the funnel, pitching a product.
+After your nurture sequence is done, and your new subscribers hopefully view you as trusted and credible, you can move to the bottom of the funnel, promoting a book.

 4.)
 Give over email more often than you ask